stevenvachon/broken-link-checker/README.md

 Default value: `["http","https"]`
 Will only check links with schemes/protocols mentioned in this list.
 Any others will output an "Invalid URL" error.

+### options.cacheResponses
+Type: 'Boolean'
+Default Value: 'false'
+When enabled, url request results will be cached.
+This will ensure that each unique url will only be checked once.

 ### options.excludedSchemes
 Type: `Array`
 Default value: `["data","geo","mailto","sms","tel"]`